Deformations of the Veronese embedding and Finsler 2-spheres of constant curvature

 \subsection{The twistor space}

-Inspired by Hitchin's twistorial construction of ho\-lo\-mor\-phic projective structures~\cite{MR699802}, it was shown in~\cite{MR728412,MR812312} how to construct a ``twistor space'' for smooth projective structures.
+Inspired by the twistorial construction of ho\-lo\-mor\-phic projective structures by Hitchin~\cite{MR699802} and LeBrun~\cite{thesislebrun}, it was shown in~\cite{MR728412,MR812312} how to construct a ``twistor space'' for smooth projective structures.
 Here we restrict our description to the case of an oriented surface $M$.
 Let $\mathsf{J}_+(M) \to M$ denote the fibre bundle whose fibre at $x \in M$ consists of the orientation compatible linear complex structures on $T_xM$.
 By definition, the sections of $\mathsf{J}_+(M) \to M$ are in bijective correspondence with the (almost) complex structures on $M$ that induce the given orientation.

 The choice of a torsion-free connection $\nabla$ on $TM$ allows to define an integrable almost complex structure on $\mathsf{J}_+(M)$ which depends only on the~\textit{projective equivalence} class $[\nabla]$ of $\nabla$.
 The projective equivalence class $[\nabla]$ of $\nabla$ consists of all torsion-free connections on $TM$ having the same unparametrised geodesics as $\nabla$.
 We refer to the resulting complex surface $\mathsf{J}_+(M)$ as the~\textit{twistor space} of $(M,[\nabla])$.
 In~\cite{MR3144212}, it is shown that a Weyl connection in the projective equivalence class $[\nabla]$ corresponds to a section of $\mathsf{J}_+(M) \to M$ whose image is a holomorphic curve.
 In the case of the $2$-sphere $S^2$ equipped with the projective structure arising from the Levi-Civita connection of the standard metric -- or equivalently, $\mathbb{CP}^1$ equipped with the projective structure arising from the Levi-Civita connection of the Fubini--Study metric -- the twistor space $\mathsf{J}_+(S^2)$ is biholomorphic to $\mathbb{CP}^2\setminus\mathbb{RP}^2$.
 Here we think of $\mathbb{RP}^2$ as sitting inside $\mathbb{CP}^2$ via its standard real linear embedding.
 As a consequence, one can show that the Weyl connections on $S^2$ whose geodesics are the great circles are in one-to-one correspondence with the smooth quadrics in $\mathbb{CP}^2\setminus\mathbb{RP}^2$, see~\cite{MR3144212}.
 Using our duality result, this recovers on the Finsler side Bryant's classification of Finsler structures on $S^2$ of constant curvature $K=1$ and with linear geodesics~\cite{Bry}.